esmf-org/esmf-test-scripts/python_scripts/README.md

   3. If this is an entirely new machine that has never been tested with ESMF, create a new config YAML file under `esmf-test-scripts/config/<machine>.yaml`.
       The recommended approach is to copy an existing YAML config file and modify as needed.
-  4. Ensure you have a recent Python 3 module loaded.
+  4. Ensure you have a recent Python 3 module loaded and have the pyyaml dependency installed.
-  4. Run --check option to verify your YAML file is working:
+  4. Run `--check` option to verify your YAML file is working:

   ```bash
    cd $ESMF_TEST_ROOT/esmf-test-scripts/python_scripts